Grace I-An Gao

 Hsieh has abundant experience working with Indigenous peoples in Taiwan.
 His architecture evolved through dialectical reasoning with the local communities and on which he has assisted the process of resurgence of Indigenous epistemologies.
 In a similar vein, perhaps Hsieh’s project is a window to allow us to probe the dynamic relations between post-disaster narratives and epistemologies of the refugees.

-Grace I-An Gao is a doctoral candidate in Political Science at the Centre for Research on Ethnic Relations and Nationalism (CEREN), Swedish School of Social Sciences, University of Helsinki.
+Grace I-An Gao is of Tayal (one of the Austronesian Indigenous Peoples in Taiwan) ancestry.
+She is a doctoral candidate in Political Science at the Centre for Research on Ethnic Relations and Nationalism (CEREN), Swedish School of Social Sciences, University of Helsinki.

 Näre, L. (2018, 20th of April).
 The Importance of Post-Colonialism to a Global Sociology.
 Keynote at the Mid-term Conference of the European Sociological Association’s Research Network 15: Global, Transnational & Cosmopolitan Sociology, Helsinki, Finland.